 - 82% expect small business growth and more global competition

 5G Bottomline benefit to businesses

-AR/VR The augmented and virtual reality applications that 5G is expected to support could have significant applications in various industries – particularly retail, property, entertainment, gaming, manufacturing and tourism.
+3. AR/VR – The augmented (AR) and virtual reality (VR) applications that 5G is expected to support, could have significant applications in various industries – particularly retail, property, entertainment, gaming, manufacturing and tourism.

-Flexible office spaces These ‘smart buildings’ will be able to employ small radio sensors to monitor occupancy, lighting and temperature.
-CCTV footage of those office spaces will be able to be streamed live to mobile devices.
+6. Flexible office spaces – These ‘smart buildings’ will be able to employ small radio sensors to monitor occupancy, lighting and temperature.
+CCTV footage of those office spaces can be streamed live to mobile devices.
 All in all, this will help provide more flexible, efficient, secure and ultimately cheaper work spaces for small businesses to operate in.

 5G deployment will be a gradual process and it will exist alongside and in tandem with LTE-A 4G, low power wide area network (LPWAN) and other technologies.
 So any new IT project should ensure systems are forward-compatible and can transition to 5G as it becomes available.

 With that in mind, you may want to transfer any systems or services at the heart of your business into the cloud ahead of 5G’s arrival.
 The next-generation mobile network will utilise a high degree of virtualisation, so any business – no matter how small – that reduces its reliance on local mainframes will have an instant ease of adoption.

 It might be helpful to appoint an internal person or team who will ‘own’ 5G in your organisation and take the lead in plotting your 5G roadmap.
 5G will impact every part of the business and must be considered from every angle.
 What new products and services might 5G open up for your business?
 Start planning now to get first-mover advantages.
 Will you be able to free up office space?
 Look at when building leases are due to expire and consider not renewing those where 5G is likely to be available and remote working a possibility.